OpenEvalProject/evals/manuscripts/elife-17440/v2/manuscript.md

 ## Abstract

-10.7554/eLife.17440.001 Cell migration requires the cyclical assembly and disassembly of focal adhesions.
+Cell migration requires the cyclical assembly and disassembly of focal adhesions.
 Adhesion induces phosphorylation of focal adhesion proteins, including Cas (Crk-associated substrate/p130Cas/BCAR1).
 However, Cas phosphorylation stimulates adhesion turnover.
 This raises the question of how adhesion assembly occurs against opposition from phospho-Cas.
-Here we show that suppressor of cytokine signaling 6 (SOCS6) and Cullin 5, two components of the CRL5 SOCS6 ubiquitin ligase, inhibit Cas-dependent focal adhesion turnover at the front but not rear of migrating epithelial cells.
+Here we show that suppressor of cytokine signaling 6 (SOCS6) and Cullin 5, two components of the CRL5SOCS6 ubiquitin ligase, inhibit Cas-dependent focal adhesion turnover at the front but not rear of migrating epithelial cells.
 The front focal adhesions contain phospho-Cas which recruits SOCS6.
 If SOCS6 cannot access focal adhesions, or if cullins or the proteasome are inhibited, adhesion disassembly is stimulated.
-This suggests that the localized targeting of phospho-Cas within adhesions by CRL5 SOCS6 and concurrent cullin and proteasome activity provide a negative feedback loop, ensuring that adhesion assembly predominates over disassembly at the leading edge.
+This suggests that the localized targeting of phospho-Cas within adhesions by CRL5SOCS6 and concurrent cullin and proteasome activity provide a negative feedback loop, ensuring that adhesion assembly predominates over disassembly at the leading edge.
 By this mechanism, ubiquitination provides a new level of spatio-temporal control over cell migration.
-DOI: http://dx.doi.org/10.7554/eLife.17440.001

 ## Introduction